Patrick Desbois: Work with Yahad–In Unum

 French president François Hollande praised the work of Father Desbois:

 A moment ago, you honored Father Patrick Desbois.
 Through his own family history, he discovered the tragedy of Ukrainian Jews.
-He worked for the recognition of the 'Holocaust by Bullets' because the Holocaust had begun even before the camps, and furthermore, not only in the Ukraine.
+He worked for the recognition of the 'Holocaust by Bullets' because the Holocaust had begun even before the camps, and furthermore, not only in Ukraine.
 It is very important to know how the genocidal process began, and how it came to the extermination camps.

 In July 2017, Pope Francis sent a blessing and a message of encouragement to Father Desbois and Yahad-In Unum, writing:

 The Holy Father encourages the members of ‘Yahad-In Unum’ to continue their struggle for the just recognition of the violence suffered by so many men and women belonging to different communities.

+Work on Documenting Genocide in Ukraine

+Since March 2022, Patrick Desbois, has been investigating Russian war crimes and crimes against humanity in Ukraine.
+His organization has expanded its focus to Ukraine, where they have conducted hundreds of interviews with victims and witnesses of Russian atrocities.

+Debois and his team have been documenting the systematic use of torture by Russian forces in areas such as Kherson, Irpin, and the Kharkiv region.
+According to his findings, the tortures were part of a broader strategy aimed at destroying Ukrainian identity.
+The goal was not only to extract information but to force victims to abandon their Ukrainian identity and align with Russian ideology.
+This form of psychological and physical abuse, including threats against family members, has been seen as a form of genocide.

+One of the key reports released by "Yahad-In Unum" highlights the scale and methodical nature of these crimes.
+According to Desbois, the Russian forces aimed to erase the cultural and national identity of the Ukrainian people, which is a central element of genocide as defined by international law.
+In his research, Desbois draws parallels between the current situation in Ukraine and past genocides, including the tactics used by Nazi forces during the Holocaust and ISIS against the Yazidis.

+Desbois' organization is working with international legal bodies, including the European Court of Human Rights and the Public Prosecutor General (Germany), to ensure that these crimes are documented and prosecuted.
+The organization has collected substantial evidence to support claims of genocide, including testimonies from victims who were subjected to brutal interrogations and psychological manipulation.